vivek7768/marvel-level-0-report/master.md

 * **Weight and Bias:** I learned how to initialize a weight ($m$) and a bias ($b$) and update them as the "brain" learns.
 * **Manual Gradient Descent:** I learned that a model "learns" by checking its error and using calculus to adjust its parameters until the error is at its lowest possible point.
 * **Feature Scaling:** I discovered that changing data to center around 0 (Standardization) is essential.
 It prevents the math from "breaking" and helps the model find the best fit much faster.
-* **Model Comparison:** By running my custom code alongside Scikit-Learn, I proved that my manual "scratch" logic produces the exact same mathematical results as professional tools.
+* **Model Comparison:** By running my custom code alongside Scikit-Learn, I proved that my manual "scratch" logic produces similar mathematical results as professional tools.
 * **Performance Metrics:** I learned how to use $R^2$ to measure success.
 In this dataset, I found that income explains roughly 47% of the house price variance.
 * **Visualization:** I learned how to plot a "Line of Best Fit" to visually confirm that the model has successfully captured the trend of the data.